danielejdm/D365-ConfigurableEntityCloner/README.md

-# D365 Configurable Entity Cloner
+# D365 Configurable Entity/Record Cloner

 This solution allows for configurable cloning of entities and link-entities (child entities) at any depth level, in Dynamics 365.